Solar-Punk-Ltd/DIPs/DIPs/DIP-44.md

 - Enhance attendee experience: Create opportunities for meaningful connections and knowledge sharing.
 - Drive innovation: Spark new ideas and collaborations through open dialogue.

-We believe this decentralised platform has the potential to transform the way we interact at conferences.
+We believe this decentralized platform has the potential to transform the way we interact at conferences.

 ## Motivation & Rationale